How to renew a registration

 - the last name of the person on the registration (or business name)

 - a credit or pinless debit card to pay the fee– the fee is on your renewal notice and will display on your computer screen if you use the online renewal

-When you renew online, you can download and print a temporary registration that is valid for 10 days after the day you renew.
+When you renew online, you can download and print a temporary registration that is valid until the expiration date listed on the temporary.
 Only use the temporary registration if your registration is expired or about to expire while you wait for your new registration documents to arrive in the mail.

 No fee registrations